 Each agency participating in the MADIP collects personal information related to its functions or activities, and discloses this information to the ABS for the MADIP as authorised by law for policy analysis, research, and statistical purposes.
 The ABS conducts the MADIP in accordance with its functions to collect, compile, analyse, and disseminate statistics established by the Australian Bureau of Statistics Act 1975 and the Census and Statistics Act 1905.
 Further information on MADIP including privacy protections is available from the MADIP page on the ABS website.

 The Direct Measure of Income (DMI) is based on findings from the National School Resourcing Board’s review of the socio-economic status (SES) score methodology.

-The Australian Government announced its response to the National School Resourcing Board’s (the Board) report, Review of the socio-economic status (SES) score methodology on 20 September 2018.
+The government announced its response to the National School Resourcing Board’s (the Board) report, Review of the socio-economic status (SES) score methodology on 20 September 2018.

-The Government accepted all six recommendations made by the Board, including that from 2020 the capacity to contribute for a non-government school should be determined based on a direct measure of median income of parents and guardians of the students at a school.
+The government accepted all 6 recommendations made by the Board, including that from 2020 the capacity to contribute for a non-government school should be determined based on a direct measure of median income of parents and guardians of the students at a school.